cetz-package/cetz/src/draw/grouping.typ

   },)
 }

+/// This element acts as a scope, all state changes such as transformations and styling only affect the elements in the group.
+Elements after the scope are not affected by the changes inside the scope.
+/// In contrast to `group`, the `scope` element does not create a named element itself and "leaks" body element to the outside.
+///
+/// - body (elements, function): Elements to group together.
+A least one is required.
+A function that accepts `ctx` and returns elements is also accepted.
+#let scope(body) = (ctx => {
+  let bounds = none
+  let drawables = ()
+  let group-ctx = ctx
+  group-ctx.groups.push(())

+  (ctx: group-ctx, drawables, bounds) = process.many(group-ctx, util.resolve-body(group-ctx, body))

+  // Leak nodes
+  ctx.nodes += group-ctx.nodes

+  return (
+    ctx: ctx,
+    drawables: drawables,
+  )
+},)

 /// Creates a new anchor for the current group.
 This element can only be used inside a group otherwise it will panic.
 The new anchor will be accessible from inside the group by using just the anchor's name as a coordinate.
 ///
 /// #example(```